‘Snowbird’ (snou-burd); An old person who migrates to Florida for the cold winter months – (being a native Floridian; this is the kindest definition).

 another fine week had passed.
 Great to visit with Al and Ava and other friends from the past – great to be able to share such amicable visits with long time friends

-On Sunday ‘Locke’ and Patsy came through too, really special effort – it all made our trip almost complete.
+Somewhere in the morning I trimmed my whiskers; then ‘Locke’ and Patsy came through, really special effort – it all made our trip almost complete.
 There’s a few more yet I’d like to see yet….

 It brings to mind a story that a neighbor told me of my late Dad.
 On a trip back to his hometown in Georgia, Dad went to visit a boyhood friend that he hadn’t seen in many, many, years – unannounced.
 He found his friend, I’m sure Dad called him by name and could imagine them coming face to face.
 Two men in their eighties looked long and hard into each other faces when my Dad’s friend finally asked “should I know you?”
 Dad mentioned who he was; and through those same eyes their friendship from long past returned – once boys, now old men – and they cried. (true story)